victor-hugo-dc/crossword-solver/README.md

 # Crossword Solver

 Simple crossword puzzle solver that utilizes ChatGPT to solve given clues.
-At the moment, the program connects to a crossword puzzle from the website [downforacross](https://www.downforacross.com/) and extracts all of the clues in the across direction, then it asks User which clue they would like to have solved.
+The program connects to a crossword puzzle from the website [downforacross](https://www.downforacross.com/) and extracts all of the clues and solves it using the ChatGPT API.

 ## Usage
 To run this project,